playframework/playframework/documentation/manual/working/javaGuide/main/logging/JavaLogging.md

 ## Using Loggers

-First import the [`Logger`](api/java/play/Logger.html) class:
+First import the `Logger` class:

 @[logging-import](code/javaguide/logging/JavaLogging.java)

 ### The default Logger

-The [`Logger`](api/java/play/Logger.html) class serves as the default logger using the name "application."
-You can use it to write log request statements:
+You can then use the `Logger` to write log request statements:

 @[logging-default-logger](code/javaguide/logging/JavaLogging.java)